• Skip to main content

 Stories From My Kitchen

 I had been wanting to make bread for quite a long time as the aroma that is spread while the baking process is happening, makes me so happy.
-When mom would go to the local bakery shop for giving all ingredients for her Atta Biscuits made, I would accompany her always.
+When mom would go to the local bakery shop to give all the ingredients for her Atta Biscuits, I would accompany her always.
 The reason was not to get any stuff but just to inhale the baking aroma.

 I must mention that I followed the recipe of Dassana.
-Click at the Link: Dassana's Focaccia Bread
+Click on the Link: Dassana's Focaccia Bread

 She has art to make things less complicated and I have followed her several recipes and they have been great.
 This was used primarily for ratios and I modified it by adding my food art.